 ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer.
 Use the menu to see other pages.

-Treatment options and recommendations depend on several factors, including the type, cell type, and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the cell type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving treatment.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for kidney cancer because there are different treatment options.
 Learn more about making treatment decisions.

-Sometimes the doctor may recommend closely monitoring the tumor with regular diagnostic tests and clinic appointments.
-This is called active surveillance.
-Active surveillance is effective in older adults and people who have a small renal tumor and another serious medical condition, such as heart disease, chronic kidney disease, or severe lung disease.
+Sometimes, the doctor may recommend closely monitoring the tumor with regular diagnostic tests and clinic appointments.
+This is called "active surveillance."
+Active surveillance may be recommended in older adults and people who have a small renal tumor and other serious medical conditions, such as heart disease, chronic kidney disease, or severe lung disease.
+Younger people who have small kidney masses (smaller than 5 cm) may also be recommended to undergo active surveillance due to the low likelihood of the tumor spreading.
 Active surveillance may also be used for some people with kidney cancer as long as they are otherwise well and have few or no symptoms, even if the cancer has spread to other parts of the body.
-Systemic therapies (see "Therapies using medications," below) can be started if it looks like the disease is getting worse.
+Systemic therapies (see "Therapies using medication," below) can be started if it looks like the disease is getting worse.

-Active surveillance is not the same as watchful waiting for kidney cancer.
-Watchful waiting involves regular appointments to review symptoms, but patients do not have regular diagnostic tests, such as biopsy or imaging scans.
+Active surveillance is not the same as "watchful waiting" for kidney cancer.
+While active surveillance uses interval diagnostic scans, watchful waiting involves regular appointments to review symptoms, but patients do not have regular diagnostic tests, such as biopsy or imaging scans.
 The doctor simply watches for symptoms.
 If symptoms suggest that action is needed, then a new treatment plan is considered.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-If the cancer has not spread beyond the kidneys, surgery to remove the tumor, part or all of the kidney, and possibly nearby tissue and lymph nodes, may be the only treatment needed.
+If the cancer has not spread beyond the kidneys, surgery to remove the tumor may be the only treatment needed.
+Surgery to remove the tumor may mean removing part or all of the kidney, as well as possibly nearby tissue and lymph nodes.

 Types of surgery used for kidney cancer include the following procedures: